The Open Source School Redefines Education in Italy. Translation by Nicole Stojanovska.

 What is La Scuola Open Source and what’s the idea behind it?
 We believe that, today, we live in a somewhat similar condition produced by the acceleration of technology and by the sudden economic slowdown.
+How do you apply your “educate to emancipate" motto?
 Why education continues to fail digital content (and students ready to embrace it) In her opinion piece for No Shelf Required, CEO of Metrodigi, Kathryn Stewart, gives three reasons why education has been slow to leverage the benefits of digital content: inferior user experience; shortage of engaging content; and lack of commitment to overcome institutional barriers.